antonkoetzler/MyoroPlayer/README.md

 # MyoroPlayer
-A cross-platform MP3 player made with wxWidgets in C++
+A cross-platform MP3 player made with wxWidgets in C++.
+MyoroPlayer allows users to convert a YouTube link into an MP3 within the UI for free!

 Inspired by Audacity

-wxWidgets 3.0.5
+wxWidgets 3.1.5